acampove/rx_run3/README.md

 make_tree_structure -i /directory/with/ntuples -f samples.yaml
 ```

-will create a `samples.yaml` with the list of paths to ROOT files, per trigger and sample.
+Will create a `samples.yaml` with the list of paths to ROOT files, per trigger and sample.
-If a second set of branches can be obtaine, e.g. with MVA scores, one can run the same command:
+If a second set of branches can be obtained, e.g. with MVA scores, one can run the same command:

 ```bash
 make_tree_structure -i /directory/with/mva/ntuples -f mva.yaml